tessiert/node.js-notes-app/README.md

 # node.js-notes-app
-Implementation of notes app assignment from Node.js Developer's Course
+My implementation of the notes app assignment from Node.js Developer's Course